santanupattanayak/santanupattanayak.github.io/_posts/2025-08-09-Agentic-AI-and-its-Knowledge-and-Decision-Boundaries.md

 ## Knowledge Boundary and Decision Boundary of an Agent

 Each AI model $$M$$ has knowledge compressed within its parametric space generally acquired during Model pre-training.
 Such knowledge can be retrieved using a combination of **internal reasoning methodologies** such as Chain of thought(CoT) [1] , Tree of Thought [2], Reflection [3].
 Also, each model $$M$$ has its own understanding of what it knows and what it doesn't and hence a decision boundary of whether it should use internal reasoning or take help from external tools.
-If the model is self-conscious, then the knowledge boundary should match the decision boundary.
-The decision boundary generally is tuned during *Supervised Finetuning(SFT)* and during *Alignment using RLHF*.
+If the **model is self-conscious**, then the **knowledge boundary should match the decision boundary**.
+The decision boundary generally is tuned during **Supervised Finetuning(SFT)** and during **Alignment using RLHF**.
-The paper *Toward a Theory of Agents as Tool-Use Decision-Makers* [4] defines the Knowledge and Decision boundary very aptly.
+The paper **Toward a Theory of Agents as Tool-Use Decision-Makers** [4] defines the Knowledge and Decision boundary very aptly.

 Let for a given time step $$t$$, let $$W$$ represent the complete set of world knowledge.
 The author's define the internal and external knowledge of model $$M$$ as: